 Lamination Frequency

-Borehole images map laminations at a fine scale, something that is beyond the ability of other borehole logging methods.
-Under optimal conditions, it is possible to map every bedding lamination and these data can be used to build lamination density curves, quantifying bedding thickness changes with depth.
-In many cases, alternating zones of finer and thicker laminations are potential indicators of cyclic sedimentation, directly reflecting depositional conditions.
-The resulting graphical displays provide a visual indication of the intensity and density of lamination and this information can be compared both vertically and laterally.
+Borehole images can map laminations at a fine scale, surpassing the capabilities of other borehole logging methods.
+Under optimal conditions, it is possible to map each bedding lamination, allowing for the creation of lamination density curves that quantify changes in bedding thickness with depth.
+Often, zones with alternating finer and thicker laminations may indicate cyclic sedimentation, which directly reflects past depositional conditions.
+The graphical representations produced from this data provide a visual overview of the intensity and density of laminations, enabling both vertical and lateral comparisons.